S.T.A.B.L.E. - Cardiac Module Courses

 Sugar - Temperature - Airway – Blood Pressure - Lab Work - Emotional Support

-Mnemonic-based assessment and care of neonates with suspected or confirmed severe CHD.
+Mnemonic-based assessment and care of neonates with suspected or confirmed severe

 Commonly Asked Questions and Answers